-It’s one of the most profound verses in the Bible, which is why those two words stand by themselves.
+It’s one of the most profound verses in the Bible, which is why those two words stand by themselves as their own verse.
 Jesus wept.
 He joined us in our sorrow.
 He knows grief from the inside-out, not just from above.

 This was no feigned sorrow by the one who knew himself to be “the resurrection and the life,” who just minutes later raised his dead friend back to life.
 No, this is the real thing by one who was deeply bruised by the death of a loved one.

 This grieving by Jesus gives us permission to grieve ourselves.
 There is nothing faithless about our tears.
 In fact, they are the most fitting response to the rip in our hearts.
 Our dear dead deserve our tears.